-Return of Customer and IBC Data.
+8.7 Return of Customer and IBC Data.
 Upon request by IBC made within thirty (30) days after the effective date of termination or expiration of a Services subscription, ADILAS, will make available to IBC for download a file of such Customer’s Customer Data or IBC Data in comma separated value (.csv) format or FTP along with attachments in their native format.
-This customer data dump will require invoicing and pre payment.
+Since IBC is invoicing Customers directly, it will absorb any costs associated with a Customer Data download.
 After such 30-day period, ADILAS shall have no obligation to maintain or provide any of such Customer‘s Customer Data or IBC Data and shall thereafter, unless legally prohibited, may delete all of such Customer’s Customer Data or IBC’s Data in ADILAS’ systems or otherwise in ADILAS’ possession or under ADILAS’ control.
 Most cannabis data has to be maintained for many years and ADILAS provides storage options that are usually the best method for the Customer.
 ADILAS is very complex with over 250+ tables that talk with each other to form up the data and reporting.

 LIMITATION OF LIABILITY